Library Public PCs- SAG

 PCs Available in the Library

-All our Main Floor public PCs are numbered 1 – 80 on the PC tower.
-When reporting a PC problem, please refer to the number on the monitor.
+All our Main Floor public PCs are numbered 1 – 74 on the PCs monitor.
+When reporting a PC problem, please refer to the number.

 Special Purpose PCs: